 Here are the connection directions: Connecting Your RF Amplifier

-These are made by me with my own circuit design it has not been copied form another design and I have never seen one like it anywhere for RF .
+These are made by us with our own circuit design.
+It has not been copied form another design and we have never seen one like it anywhere for RF.

 A broadband preamp will have a little more noise than a narrow RF band preamplifier.
-However unlike the over $100.00 Broadband RF Preamplifiers (Active Antenna Boosters) for a few dollars you can add a tuned input known as a pre tuner and make it narrow band RF preamp as the input is assessable and not molded in a plastic case.
+However, unlike the over $100.00 Broadband RF Preamplifiers (Active Antenna Boosters) for a few dollars you can add a tuned input known as a pre tuner and make it a narrow band RF preamp as the input is accessible and not molded in a plastic case.

 Frequency response 100Khz to 25-30Mhz.